marinehadd/aws-cloudops-networking/content/FAQ/_index.md

 * a public IP address
 * a route table with a default route to an Internet Gateway

+**How can a private instance use to download resources (software, patches, updates..) from the Internet?**

+A private instance can use a NAT Gateway to access resources to the Internet while remaining private (not accessible from the Internet).

 **Can a subnet span across 2 availability zones?**

 No, a subnet can only exist within a single availability zone.

+**How can I access AWS services if I have no Internet access?**

+To access AWS services (i.e. S3) privately, you can use a VPC endpoint in your VPC.
+The VPC endpoint configuration will depend on the type of endpoint : Interface or Gateway.

+**What is Route53?**

+Route53 is the DNS service of AWS.
+One way to remember it is to remember that DNS runs on port 53, which is inlcuded in the name.

+**What AWS services can I use to create a hybrid environment between my datacentre and AWS?**

+You can use AWS VPN and AWS DirectConnect to create a connection between the 2 sites, depending on your requirements.